Skip to topmenuSkip to main navigationSkip to main content

 Advantages:

-• You only need to think about contraception once every 3 years.
+• You only need to think about it once every 3 years.

-• The contraceptive implant is even reliable if you’re vomiting or you have diarrhoea.
+• The contraceptive implant is even reliable if you vomit or have diarrhoea.

 Disadvantages:

-• It has to be fitted by a specially trained doctor.
+• It has to be fitted by a specially trained doctor or midwife.

 Are there any side effects?